As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Common causes of white spots on a dog’s nose

-The causes of white spots on a dog’s nose can vary from something as deep down as pigment changes in the skin to something as superficial as a fungal infection on the surface.
-Here are the deep, superficial and in between causes:
+The causes of white spots on a dog’s nose can vary from something as deep down as pigment changes in the skin to something as superficial as a fungal infection on the surface:

 A dog’s (and human’s) skin gets its color from pigment cells called melanocytes.
 Exposure to things in the environment, including the sun, can cause increased production of those melanocytes to make skin turn darker.
 Of course, the opposite can happen as well.
 Depigmentation of the skin of the nose can cause white spots.